PHOENIX (ABC15) -

 If drivers do experience a stuck throttle, Fords tells us that they should "firmly and steadily apply the brakes without pumping the brake pedal, shift to neutral, steer the vehicle to a safe location, shut the engine off and place the transmission in "park" after the vehicle is safely stopped."

-NHTSA tells the ABC15 Investigators today that the agency is in contact with Ford regarding its recall.
-“Consumers impacted by the recall should have their vehicles serviced promptly,” the agency tells us.
+NHTSA says that the agency is in contact with Ford regarding its recall.
+"Consumers impacted by the recall should have their vehicles serviced promptly," the agency tells us.